codiechanel/gitbook-demo/flex.md

 The view will no longer take up the remaining space, but instead will be contrained based on its content
 ```
-auto and stretch
+auto
 ```
-I still need to do some test for these two properties.
+I still need to do some test for this